Cowichan Watershed Board

 Progress

-Other active partners include Cowichan Tribes and the British Columbia Conservation Foundation (BCCF), which are leading a riparian restoration initiative funded federally through the Coastal Restoration Fund.
-Almost $1 million will be dedicated to this work in the Cowichan and Koksilah watersheds from 2017 to 2021.
-In the summer of 2017, the partners led a project that restored over 2,000 sq. metres of riparian habitat along the Cowichan and Koksilah Rivers.
+- Cowichan Tribes and the British Columbia Conservation Foundation (BCCF) lead a riparian restoration initiative funded federally through the Coastal Restoration Fund.
+Almost $1 million was invested in the Cowichan and Koksilah watersheds from 2017 to 2021, including a project that restored over 2,000 sq. metres of riparian habitat along the Cowichan and Koksilah Rivers.

-These targets and priorities are ambitious, pushing the CWB riparian group and its partners to take positive steps towards lasting solutions.
-Its work also includes increasing understanding and engagement through hosting events such as a recent forestry tour and forest hydrology workshop.
+- increasing understanding and engagement through hosting events such as a recent CWB-hosted forestry tour and forest hydrology workshop.

 Stoltz Bluff erosion control projects are ongoing to reduce silt and sediment in the Cowichan River.

-Thanks to funding from a variety of sources, Cowichan partners including Cowichan Tribes, Cowichan Lake and River Stewardship Society and the British Columbia Conservation Foundation continue to be actively engaged in riparian restoration on a watershed scale.
 In order to monitor and maintain these works, extensive inventories of restored sites – and sites that still require restoration – are being created.
-All areas that have been restored are assessed annually and recently restored sites are irrigated using fire pumps during the dry summer months to ensure the young plants survive their critical first summer.
+All areas that have been restored are assessed annually.

 Next Steps